Can I Change My Realtor After Signing a Contract?

 Communicate with Your Current Agent

 For example, if your Realtor doesn’t respond to your phone calls or text messages, mention that you aren’t happy with their communication strategies.
 If they only bring in lowball offers or unqualified potential buyers, discuss the marketing strategy and listing price of the house.
+Providing feedback to your agent about your experience can help them improve their service and maintain a professional relationship, even if you decide to switch.

 Show your Realtor that you notice the effort they are putting into the sale and appreciate how they are working hard to get the job done.